Save

 drastically as possible.[18]

 Better than free: saves $$.
-Read water meter daily or weekly.
+Install water meter & read daily or weekly.

 $0-500 Make sure storm water